-The definition of a "company" in section 1 includes amongst other things a close corporation.
-An interest in these entities comprises a "similar interest" to a share for the purposes of the above definition.
+The definition of a "company" in section 1 includes amongst other things a close corporation.4 A member's interest in a close corporation comprises a "similar equity interest" to a share for the purposes of the above definition.

 The issued share capital of a company may consist of ordinary shares and preference shares.
-Preference shares with limited dividend rights and rights to return of capital on liquidation (non-participating preference shares) do not comprise qualifying shares under section 9C since their right to participate in the distribution of both profits and capital is restricted.
-A participating preference share will be a qualifying share if its right to participate in profits is unrestricted even though its right to a return of capital on liquidation may be limited to, say, its issue price (that is, it contains at least one unrestricted right).
+Preference shares with limited dividend rights and rights to return of capital on liquidation (non-participating preference shares) do not comprise qualifying shares under section 9C since their right to participate in the distribution of dividends and capital is restricted.
+A participating preference share will be a qualifying share if its right to participate in dividends is unrestricted even though its right to a return of capital on liquidation may be limited to, say, its issue price (that is, it contains at least one unrestricted right).

-In some cases the right to participate in profits may be limited to profits from a particular source.
-For example, a holding company may have three subsidiaries, A, B and C. The A class shares of the holding company are entitled to participate in the profits derived from A, the B class shares are entitled to participate in the profits derived from B and the C class shares are entitled to participate in the profits derived from C. This does not mean that the right to participate in profits is restricted to a particular amount.
+In some cases the right to participate in dividends may be limited to profits from a particular source.
+For example, a holding company may have three subsidiaries, A, B and C. The A class shares of the holding company are entitled to participate in the dividends from A, the B class shares are entitled to participate in the dividends from B and the C class shares are entitled to participate in the dividends from C. This does not mean that the right to participate in dividends is restricted to a particular amount.